dannowilby/proxy-server-challenge/docs/README.md

 Server](https://httpd.apache.org/) may have also been viable choices, especially as they have more native support for proxying than Nginx does.
 Though Nginx is much easier to setup (biased).

+Now, the proxy is currently configured with Squid.
+That is true.
+However the interplay between the logs and the request headers are acting finicky and need more work done on them.